Goran Višnjić: Recognition

 Višnjić was named Peoples Sexiest Import in 1999 and "One of TV's Sexiest Men" in the June 5–11, 2005 TV Guide.
 He was ranked #18 in Hollywood in Best Croatian Male Movie Stars of All Time list in November 2005.
 He was also named as the Best Croatian Actor in 2004 for his role in the movie Duga mračna noć, according to the votes of Večernji list.

 Personal life

 His wife, Eva (born Ivana Vrdoljak) is an artist and sculptor, and the daughter of film director Antun Vrdoljak, who controversially headed Croatian Radiotelevision from 1991 to 1995.
 The couple have two adopted children and one biological child.
 They resided in Los Angeles, California until 2021, and have three homes in Croatia – Zagreb, Šibenik and Dubrovnik.
 Višnjić acknowledged paternity of a daughter, Lana Lourdes Rupić, whom he fathered in 2006 with a Croatian woman, Mirela Rupić.
 In 2021, Višnjić and his family moved from Los Angeles to Cornwall, England.
+Višnjić supports animal rights and environmental causes.